 Sichuanese Meal - Sichuanese cuisine is famous for its use of Sichuan pepper and chillies.
 These spices from the area are known for their 'mala' (numb and spicy) flavours, which seem to cool and heat your mouth at the same time.
 Famous dishes include Kung Pao chicken, twice-cooked pork and spicy Sichuanese hotpot.

-Travel by bullet train approximately 6.5-hours to Yichang to board your Yangtze River cruise vessel, where you will stay for the next four nights.
+Fly 1 hour and a half to Yichang to board your Yangtze River cruise vessel, where you will stay for the next four nights.